Big Bud Strain Information

-As the name Big Bud suggests, the strain gets its name from its large-sized buds.
-Names aside, this is an Indica strain.
+As the name suggests, Big Bud strain gets its name from its large-sized buds.
+Names aside, this is an Indica-dominant hybrid strain.
 Veterans and novices alike love the type of high and upbeat feelings brought when you smoke or vape it.
 Due to the enormous buds, growers should expect high yields from this plant.

 Rest easy knowing that this is an award-winning strain with high THC contents ranging between 16% to 19% and a CBD content of less than 1%.
 Along with the size of its buds, there’s a range of effects and medicinal benefits attributed to its use.

 For all the strains available on the market, Big Bud cannabis strain has been around for the longest time.
 Developed and bred by Sensi Seed, it’s been around since the ’70s.
 While it is unclear which strains are the original parents to Big Bud, many believe that this Indica strain traces its genetic lineage to a cross-breed of Skunk No. 1, Afghani, and Northern Lights strains.

 Big Bud Effects